Monday, October 7, 2013

 Can you believe that some of the first students that we worked with at Vista del Valle Elementary are now in college?
 The orchard that they planted is thriving, especially if you love apples and apricots!
 Over the past eight years, their school orchard come to define campus culture; and the staff is completely committed to having Common Vision come back to help care for their fruit trees and roll out our Orchard Curriculum.

-Sustainable Clairemont, Vista del Valle Elementary wants to set a statewide example of how effective an Orchard Curriculum can be in helping young minds deeply understand the earth sciences, social studies and language arts that they study in the classroom.
+Working with Sustainable Clairemont, Vista del Valle Elementary wants to set a statewide example of how effective an Orchard Curriculum can be in helping young minds deeply understand the earth sciences, social studies and language arts that they study in the classroom.
 Their local goal is to create collaborative models within their community to increase eco-literacy at every school in Clairemont.
 What a beautiful ripple effect!

 Sustainable Claremont was formed to provide educational resources, to engage in advocacy, and to take actions that move their entire city towards sustainability, not only within Claremont but beyond its borders.
 They are a non-profit organization independent of the City who work in close cooperation with it and with other organizations such as Common Vision.